 - David F. C. Rankin (1823 – 1885) and his wife Susan Young.
 David was a son of David Rankin and Anne Moore Campbell of Rutherford County, TN.
 The senior David Rankin was a son of Samuel and Eleanor (“Ellen”) Alexander Rankin of Lincoln Co., NC.

 - Jesse Rankin, who was born in Kentucky about 1795, and his wife Cynthia Sellers.
 Some researchers think Jesse was a son of Robert Rankin of Rutherford Co., NC and Caldwell Co., KY and his second wife Leah.
 Other researchers think that Jesse was a son of “Shaker Reverend” John Rankin of Guilford, NC and Logan Co., KY and his wife Rebecca.
 Both Robert of Rutherford and Shaker Reverend John had sons named Jesse.
-I don’t have an opinion yet.
+See an article about Jesse here.